For children, Christmas can be one of the most magical times of the year, full of love, hope and imagination.

 One of the largest costs of Christmas comes from buying presents.
 The more people you have to buy for, the more expensive it can become.

 Before going shopping, make a list of everyone you have to get gifts for.
-To help you only spend what you can afford, set a budget and stick to it.
+Plug the total amount you have to spend into an online budget calculator.
+To help you only spend what you can afford, set a budget for each gift and stick to it.

 If you are buying presents for your extended family, why not ask if they would be happy to set a spending limit on gifts.
 Setting a spending limit will help to make sure no one spends too much and is disappointed with their budget gift.
 Alternatively, why not arrange a family secret Santa?
 That way each family member only has to buy a gift for one person.